chiaradia/stockservice/README.md

 ### Swagger

-The Swagger documentation is available on http://localhost:8080/swagger-ui.html#/stock-controller
+The Swagger documentation is available on this [endpoint](http://localhost:8080/swagger-ui.html#/stock-controller) after starting the application locally.

 ### Actuator (metrics)

 This project is shipped with Actuator enable.
-The default metrics (Prometheus) are exposed on the default endpoint http://localhost:8080/actuator/prometheus.
+The default metrics (Prometheus) are exposed on the default [endpoint](http://localhost:8080/actuator/prometheus).

 Note that is possible to create custom ones, since Micrometer dependency has been added to the POM file.